alexandralehner/ozone_investigation/README.md

 ## Prerequisites

+netCDF4 installed.
-It is necessary to install the following libraries beforehand, if working with an Ubuntu system:
+Further it may necessary to install the following libraries beforehand, if working with an Ubuntu system:

 ```bash
 sudo apt-get install libproj-dev proj-data proj-bin